awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scp.md

 + Managing root credentials\.
 No matter what SCPs are attached, the root user in an account can always do the following:
   + Changing the root user's password
-  + Creating, updating, or deleting root access keys
+  + Creating, updating, or deleting root access keys **Note**
+For some accounts created before 9/15/2017, this restriction doesn't apply\.
+AWS recommends that you don't rely on this restriction for these accounts\.
   + Enabling or disabling multi\-factor authentication on the root user
   + Creating, updating, or deleting x\.509 keys for the root user
 + Registering for the Enterprise support plan as the root user